 SepCem remains committed to both retaining employees with critical skills, and to effectively managing talent.
 To this end, the long-term retention scheme is fully implemented to secure the skills of targeted employees.
 Learning interventions, including on-the-job training, classroom training and seminars are regularly performed.
 To build a succession pipeline, employees are chosen for critical positions, and enrolled in management development programmes.

 SepCem has adopted a policy that ensures complete understanding of the potential impacts its operations may have on adjacent communities, and how to manage the related risks.
 This strategy is supported by a number of management systems dealing with impact assessment, community engagement processes and social investment.
 The main objective for engagement is to develop a mutually beneficial relationship that will enable the associate to appropriately deliver on the community expectations while achieving its strategic objectives.

 Enterprise and Supplier development programme

-SepCem has identified job creation and supporting the development of small, medium and micro enterprises (SMMEs) as important factors in the sustainability of the local economy and community development strategy.
-To this end SepCem has developed the Enterprise and Supplier Development programme aimed at mentoring emerging enterprises located in areas it operates in.
-SepCem provides business opportunities and training to SMMEs through the provision of financial and logistical management support.
-The programme encompasses entrepreneurship development initiatives that range from the registration of the enterprises to providing basic business management skills through training, mentoring and coaching.
-Through this programme, community members effectively create jobs through establishing SMMEs, thereby contributing to the empowerment and alleviation of poverty.
+SepCem has identified job creation and the development of small, medium and micro enterprises (SMMEs) as important factors in the sustainability of the local economy and community development strategy.
+SepCem provides business opportunities and training to SMMEs through financial and logistical management support.
+The programme encompasses entrepreneurship development initiatives that range from the registration of the enterprises to basic business management skills through training, mentoring and coaching.
+Through this programme, community members effectively create jobs by establishing SMMEs, thereby contributing to the empowerment and alleviation of poverty.